nkirschi/Freddie/README.md

 This is the code repository accompanying the paper

-> Deep Active Learning for Automatic Detection of Mercury’s Bow Shock and Magnetopause Crossing Signatures using MESSENGER Magnetometer Observations
+> Deep Active Learning for Detection of Mercury’s Bow Shock and Magnetopause Crossings

-TODO: bibtex snippet
+TODO: bibtex snippet once published

 ## Installation